This Is How Often You Should Restart Your Phone

 Crashing happens for various reasons, but not restarting your phone can definitely have an effect here as well, as every update, page loaded, and app installed or deleted will add and remove code in the operating system of the phone.
 “Sometimes these remnants are incompatible or improperly removed after installation or un-installation,” says Motamedi.
 “Restarting your phone will eliminate most of these issues and will get your phone working better.”

 The good news is that even though failing to restart your phone periodically could zap memory and cause crashes, it won’t directly kill your battery.
 What could kill your battery is always rushing to recharge.
 “If you never let your battery drain fully, it will never ‘learn’ to recharge fully and will shorten the battery’s life,” says Motamedi.
 “It’s recommended that you let the battery drain down to 0 percent, and then refill it back up to 100 percent.”
 The same is true for laptops, according to Josh Davis of Abt Electronics in Glenview, Illinois.
 “After a couple of years of leaving your laptop plugged in all the time, you can expect it not to hold much of a charge at all when you go portable.”
-In a crunch and need to charge up fast?
-Check out this trick to charge your phone in just 5 minutes.

 To help preserve memory and prevent crashes, consider restarting your smartphone at least once a week.
 We promise you won’t miss too much in the two minutes it might take to reboot.
 Meanwhile, you’ll want to stop believing these phone battery and charger myths.